 Volunteers Celebrated for their Commitment to Helping People at the End of Life

-Danbury, CT – September 14, 2018 – In the midst of a stormy September week, the clouds cleared and the sun came out over the Memorial Gardens of the Center for Comfort Care and Healing just in time to celebrate 84 outstanding Regional Hospice and Palliative Care (RHPC) volunteers.
+Danbury, CT – September 14, 2018 – In the midst of a stormy September week, the clouds cleared and the sun came out over the Memorial Gardens of the Center for Comfort Care and Healing just in time to celebrate 84 outstanding Regional Hospice (RHPC) volunteers.
 These individuals earned the 2017 U.S. President’s Volunteer Service Awards (PVSA) for volunteering over 100 hours each over the past calendar year.
 This national award program recognizes and celebrates outstanding American citizens who positively impact their communities, while serving as role models.

 Now in its 35th year of providing care, comfort and compassion to community members at their end of life, RHPC recognizes their robust volunteer program as a touchstone of the hospice services provided.